 Craft your mission statement in a way that gives you an extra push in the most trying times of your teaching life.
 Set your goals seriously.
 Do you have specific learning goals?
 Capture them in your mission statement.
 To begin our mission statement, we can use phrases like:

 My mission as a teacher is to…

 As a teacher, I will…

 As a teacher, I will strive…

 My mission as a teacher is to instill…

 I will provide…

 These are just a few examples in a row.
-If it is really your best intention to be impactful in your students, then your mission statement will just flow out naturally.
-Try to think deeper and delve into teaching in a most profound sense.
+If it is really your best intention to be impactful in your students’ lives, including their academic pursuits such as masterarbeit ghostwriter, then your mission statement will just flow out naturally.
+Try to think deeper and delve into teaching in a more profound sense.
 A 3-5 sentence mission statement will work out best as long as it goes beyond teaching content.
-It is more of making meaning to the content and making the most of the different learning activities.
+It is more about making meaning of the content and making the most of the different learning activities.

 If that is the case, falling deeply in love with teaching will take time!
 Teaching is hard.
 There is a tendency that adversities and challenges might derail you.
 But, then, if you are deeply motivated to teach and to inspire young learners, it’s easy to express your love for this profession in your mission.

 6. Our mission statement should clearly answer the following questions: